dirgantarasiahaan/gold-market/README.md

 # ChallengeAndroid-Layout
-How to implement activity intent in project
+How to implement navigation in project

 ### How to run whis project
 1. clone this project using comment below: